 How Long Do Salt Chlorine Generators Last?

 Salt chlorine generators typically last 3-10 years.
-There is a lot of variation because there are a number of factors that will affect the useful life of one unit.
+There is a lot of variation because a number of factors will affect the useful life of one unit.
 Everything from the environment, amount of use, quality of pool water, and other conditions directly impact the lifespan.
 Even in favorable conditions, some units will fail.
 If you need to hook up a new salt chlorinator, read my guide on how to install a salt chlorine generator.

 Should You Convert to a Saltwater Pool?

 Along with the lower maintenance costs, saltwater pools are typically easier on the skin and eyes than traditional chlorine pools.
 You also lose a lot of the strong chlorine smell and have a smaller checklist of maintenance tasks.
-The initial conversion does have a high upfront cost though.
-If you’re thinking about converting, read our saltwater pool conversion guide.
+The initial conversion does have a high upfront cost, though.
+If you’re thinking about converting, read my saltwater pool conversion guide.